Goleta, California: Economy

-The University of California, Santa Barbara is the major center of economic activity in the area, both directly and through the numerous associated service industry activities which exist for the staff and students.
+The University of California, Santa Barbara, is the major center of economic activity in the area, both directly and through the numerous associated service industry activities that exist for the staff and students.
 Hispanic Business had its corporate headquarters in Goleta.

 Deckers Outdoor Corporation is based in Goleta.
-It is the parent company for UGG Australia, Teva, Sanuk, Ahnu and Hoka One One.
-Several technology sector businesses operate in the area due to the proximity to the university, including Raytheon, Lockheed Martin, Northrop Grumman, AppFolio, FLIR and InTouch.
+It is the parent company for UGG Australia, Teva, Sanuk, Ahnu, and Hoka One One.
+Several technology sector businesses operate in the area due to the proximity to the university, including Raytheon, Lockheed Martin, Northrop Grumman, AppFolio, FLIR, and InTouch.

 The Bacara Resort, located at the western edge of the city, also employs many residents.

 Cannabis

 Following the statewide passage of Proposition 64 in 2016, the city began accepting retail applications on a first-come, first-served basis in August 2018.
-The City limits the number of recreational retail cannabis businesses to six.
+The city limits the number of recreational retail cannabis businesses to six.
 In November 2018, the voters of Goleta passed Measure Z-2018, establishing a tax on cannabis business operations within the city.
 A medical marijuana dispensary was issued the first license for sales of recreational cannabis and began selling in January 2020.
 Companies must be licensed by the local agency and the state to grow, test, or sell cannabis and the city may authorize none or only some of these activities.
 Local governments may not prohibit adults, who are in compliance with state laws, from growing, using, or transporting marijuana for personal use.

 Energy

-In 2017 the city established an ambitious goal of supplying 100% of the city's municipal facilities and community-wide electricity supply with renewable power by 2030.
+In 2017, the city established an ambitious goal of supplying 100% of the city's municipal facilities and community-wide electricity supply with renewable power by 2030.
 The city also resolved to have at least 50% of electricity use by municipal facilities come from renewable sources by 2025.
-In 2019 the City adopted a Strategic Energy Plan as a roadmap on how to accomplish this, which includes switching to Central Coast Community Energy as the default energy provider for its residences and businesses beginning in 2021.
+In 2019, the city adopted a strategic energy plan as a roadmap on how to accomplish this, which includes switching to Central Coast Community Energy as the default energy provider for its residences and businesses beginning in 2021.
 The city is currently moving forward with a contract to install solar panels in the parking lot of City Hall in 2021 and exploring future opportunities for electric vehicle (EV) charging stations and a microgrid, which will provide increased resiliency in case of a power disruption.

 Parks and recreation

-Goleta has several parks, including Stow Park, Girsh Park, Jonny D. Wallis Neighborhood Park, Lake Los Carneros and Coronado Butterfly preserve, the largest over-wintering grove of the Monarch butterfly, providing street access to the Ellwood Mesa Open Space on the bluffs overlooking the Pacific Ocean with beach access from UCSB.
+Goleta has several parks, including Stow Park, Girsh Park, Jonny D. Wallis Neighborhood Park, Lake Los Carneros and Coronado Butterfly preserve, the largest overwintering grove of the Monarch butterfly, providing street access to the Ellwood Mesa Open Space on the bluffs overlooking the Pacific Ocean with beach access from UCSB.
 Goleta Beach County Park is just outside of the city limits.
 Historic sites include the Stow House and the South Coast Railroad Museum.